pratham76/E-commerce-Management-System/Readme.md

-This is a simple Ecommerce Store Management System
+This is a simple Ecommerce Store Management System developed as a part of DBMS course